All Episodes

 Nearly the same percentage actually think he's about right.

-So these numbers show that while these voters Are listening, they may not be buying what they hear.
+So these numbers show that while these voters are listening, they may not be buying what they hear.

 So the template continues.

-The drive-by's definition of success uh for me is reflected by how many of my listeners do what I tell them to do.
+The drive-by's definition of success for me is reflected by how many of my listeners do what I tell them to do.

 Right.